finnstr/libgdx/README.md

+## Liquid Fun and Lua support for libgdx
+This repository implements Liquid Fun 1.0.0 and LuaJava into libgdx.
+Builds for android and windows projects are available in the builds folder.
+Please see `libgdx/builds/`.

 ![logo](http://libgdx.badlogicgames.com/img/logo.png)

 *We just migrated our Wiki to Github, so it's a little bit rough, we'll fix things up in the next days*